betheluniversity/Job-Posting-RSS/README.md

 # Job-Posting-RSS
 Site grabs data from Job Posting Bethel Site, and scrapes each link for data.
 Then turns the data into an RSS feed.
+This RSS feed is then processed by Campaign Monitor to send out emails when it changes.

 ![alt text](https://www.lucidchart.com/publicSegments/view/a7dc2e7a-26c0-4105-828e-f949cefedef9/image.png)